2011–12 UEFA Champions League: Knockout phase

 In the knockout phase, teams play against each other over two legs on a home-and-away basis, except for the one-match final.
-The draw for the round of 16 was held on 16 December 2011.
-The draws for the quarter-finals, semi-finals and final (to determine the "home" team) were held on 16 March 2012.
-Both draws were assisted by German footballer Paul Breitner, the ambassador for the 2012 final.

 In the draw for the round of 16, the eight group winners were seeded, and the eight group runners-up were unseeded.
 The seeded teams were drawn against the unseeded teams, with the seeded team hosting the second leg.
 Teams from the same group or the same association could not be drawn against each other.
 In the draws for the quarter-finals onwards, there are no seedings, and teams from the same group or the same association may be drawn with each other.